Dear Prospective Fellowship Applicant,

 Thank you for your interest in pediatric infectious diseases, an incredibly diverse and rewarding specialty.
 As evidenced by the ongoing COVID-19 pandemic, pediatric infectious diseases physicians have never been more important nor their duties more diverse.
 This pandemic has highlighted the wide array of career paths available to a pediatric infectious diseases’ specialist; everything from clinical care, disaster planning, infection prevention and control, antimicrobial and diagnostic stewardship, immunology, microbial pathogenesis, vaccine development, epidemiology and public health, public relations, and social determinants of health.
 We need you to join this exciting profession and we are committed to helping you find your particular niche within it.

-Therefore, we strongly encourage anyone who is considering applying for pediatric infectious diseases fellowship to apply during this application cycle.
-In order to ensure that the recruitment process is fair, equitable, and socially responsible, all pediatric infectious diseases fellowship interviews for the 2021-2022 academic year will only be offered virtually.
+We strongly encourage anyone who is considering applying for pediatric infectious diseases fellowship to apply during this application cycle.
+In order to ensure that the recruitment process is fair, equitable, and socially responsible, all pediatric infectious diseases fellowship interviews will only be offered virtually.

 We look forward to meeting you and getting to know your interests within our rewarding and ever-changing subspecialty!